top of page

 1-Framework.png

-Developed a framework that guides how to introduce complex topics (such as political, emotional, or taboo themes) into games without breaking immersion.
-It offers strategies to manage timing, intensity, and emotional framing within the “magic circle” of play.
+Designed a framework for introducing complex topics (political, emotional, or taboo) into games without breaking immersion.
+It outlines strategies for managing timing, intensity, and emotional framing within the “magic circle” of play.

 Magic Circle Theoretical Perspective